primeroIMS/PrimeroCPIMSUserGuide/UsersGuide.md

 Quick Search refers to the search field in the header navigation bar.
 From here you can type in your search and return a list of possible matches.
 If you are searching from the cases page you can enter your case’s value for one of the following fields to find a match: “Long ID,” “Case ID,” “proGres ID,” “Name,” “Nickname,” “Other Name,” “Ration Card Number,” “ICRC Ref No.,” “RC ID No.,” “UNHCR ID,” “UN Number,” “National ID Number,” “Number of Other ID Document,” and “Other Agency ID.”
 When looking for a tracing request, you can search these fields: “Long ID,” “Inquirer ID,” “Name of inquirer,” and “Nickname of inquirer.”
 After searching, you can filter results further.

-## Searching for Records Owned By Others
+## Searching for Records Owned By Other Users

 Depending on your configuration, some users may have the ability to search for records owned by other users.
 In this case, the records are only visible in the list view.
 Clicking on a record in this view does not take the user to the view page for that record.
 Instead, the user can perform actions on the record from the list review.